tahir-sigmadevelopers/rehman-fyp-nextjs-multivendor/lessons/34-admin-web-pages.md

     {
       title: 'Customer Service',
       slug: 'customer-service',
-      content: `At [Your Store Name], our customer service team is here to ensure you have the best shopping experience.
+      content: `At TradeBiz, our customer service team is here to ensure you have the best shopping experience.
 Whether you need assistance with orders, product details, or returns, we are committed to providing prompt and helpful support.

 If you have questions or concerns, please reach out to us through our multiple contact options:
 - **Email:** support@example.com